 Can you please tell the readers a bit about yourself?

-I am 51 years old, married to Bob and have 2 sons and a daughter, a very busy life and plenty of interests.
+I am 51 years old, married to Bob, and have two sons and a daughter, a very busy life and plenty of interests.

 Where do you call home?